ChrisCummins/msc-thesis/docs/Log.md

 accountability, along with at-least fortnightly meetings with Pavlos, Hugh, or both.
 The early success will be achieved at the end of the M1 milestone by completing exploratory experiments.

+## Wednesday 7th

+Mendeley reports that I have read **167** of my 276 documents and papers.
+My goal by 7/1/2016 is to read 500 academic papers or works, raising this value to **667**.